Abigovor/live-chat/README.md

 ## Customize the installation :

 	- You can change the app port in config file.

 ## How to use :

-	- You can change the app port in config file.

-## How to use :